Home » Barcelona » Barcelona Zoo tickets

 Two red-and-green Macaws at Barcelona Zoo.
 Image: Pascal Mauerhofer

-The delightful garden to stroll around enables visitors to observe the different bird species from various positions and changing views.
+The delightful garden, which is easy to stroll around, enables visitors to observe the different bird species from various positions and with changing views.

-It is enthralling to watch the riotously colorful species like White Cockatoos, Triton Cockatoos, Sulphur-Crested Cockatoos, the Red-fronted Macaw, the Hyacinth Macaw, the Blue Macaw, the Green, and Red Macaw, the Military Macaw, the Golden Parrot, the Yellow-cheeked Parrot from Ecuador, the Red-tailed Parrot and the Red-breasted Parrot.
+It is enthralling to watch riotously colorful species like White Cockatoos, Triton Cockatoos, Sulphur-Crested Cockatoos, Red-fronted Macaws, Hyacinth Macaws, Blue Macaws, Green and Red Macaws, Military Macaws, golden parrot, the Yellow-cheeked Parrot from Ecuador, the Red-tailed Parrot, and the Red-breasted Parrot.

 Flight Dome